Is Windows Remix under development indefinitely?

 This started out as a little project for personal use, in order to automate the things we do when we "fix someones laptop".
 You know, clean Windows, install some software, spice things up with rotating wallpapers.

-Then in 2013, as some colleagues started using this too, we set out to make things a bit more friendly.
+Then in 2013, as some colleagues started using this too, we set out to make things a bit more public.
+The alpha version of Windows Remix allowed for some customized batch installing.

 However, this remains a spare time project, and we only work on it a few moments here and there.